AuthorCarpentry/FSCI-2018/04-dynamic.md

   b.
 Insert code to place the ORCID bio into the PI Biosketch section.
 Below the code chunk, add `r bio`'

-8. Save the changes, knit to HTML, and you'll see the biography from your ORCID file now appearin the reproducible report.
+8. Save the changes, knit to HTML, and you'll see the biography from your ORCID file now appear in the reproducible report.

-9. To test that the biosketch will be auto-updated in your reproducible report when your ORCID bio is updated, go to your ORCID account and make a change to your biography.
+9. To test that the biosketch will be auto-updated in your  report when your ORCID bio is updated, go to your ORCID account and make a change to your biography.
 You might add a new accomplishment to the top of the bio, such as *Master of Reproducible Reporting* or *Bends RMarkdown to Her/His Will*.

 When you knit the document to HTML, the **Principal Investigators Biosketch** auto-updates!